WA lawmakers reverse affirmative action ban, pass budget and school-levy changes

 Talks dragged on Sunday, with the main disagreement centering on language adopted in the Senate that would send some state funding to charter schools.

 Legislative leaders ultimately struck a deal to pass the levy bill that involved stripping out the charter-school language.
 The compromise also meant adopting stricter accountability measures to try to ensure local levy money doesn't pay for basic education, which is the state's responsibility.
+Additionally, lawmakers passed legislation to restrict the release of information about people participating in the state's bump-stock buyback program, something Republicans asked for.

 One of the things that died in the Legislature, however, was a tax on capital gains, which would affect profits from selling stock and bonds.